TobiasSchmidtDE/DeepL-MedicalImaging/README.md

 3. Build the Docker Image: `docker build --tag idp-radio .` This will build a docker image based on the tensorflow image, install all dependecies and download the dataset into the container.

-4. Start and run commands in the Docker container: `docker run -v $PWD/src:/srv/idp-radio-1/src --gpus all -it idp-radio python3 src/main.py`.
+4. Start and run commands in the Docker container: `docker run -v $PWD/src:/srv/idp-radio-1/src --gpus all --user $(id -u):$(id -g) -it idp-radio python3 src/main.py`.
   - `-v` mounts the src folder into the docker container
   - `--gpus all` enables all GPUs
   - The working directory inside the container is ` /srv/idp-radio-1` and the dataset is available in `/srv/idp-radio-1/data`.